If you want to peer edit an essay and are looking for some top tips, check out our free peer editing checklist.

 Essay Style and Mechanics

-- Is evidence appropriately attributed and cited?
+- Have you appropriately attributed and cited evidence?

 - Is the paper formatted according to the relevant style guide?